 The first step is to set people free from 9-5 and that work is something that only can take place at the office.
 Work is not a place – it’s an ongoing activity.
 Second, focus more on results and less on visibility.
 Third, give people the tools to improve their individual Work-Life Balance.

-Our next Woohoo inc Academy on June 20-23 in Copenhagen is going to be a very international affair.
+The next June 20-23 in Copenhagen is almost sold out.
+There are only 3 seats left and it’s going to be a very international affair.
 We currently have participants from: